 - Struggles with some breeds with thick hair

 - No instruction manual or instructional DVD provided

 4. Andis AGCB Super 2 Speed Clipper

-The main focal point of these grooming clippers is the power and torque it can produce thanks to being plugged into the mains and not drawing power from a lithium-ion battery.
-The result is a clipper which runs at 3,000/3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.
-Does this make a difference?
+The main focal point of these heavy-duty clippers is the power they can produce.
+It runs with 2-speed options of 3,000 or 3,800 strokes per minute (SPM) which is far and away more powerful than any cordless ones.

-- One of the cheapest clippers on the market
+- One of the cheapest dog grooming clippers on the market

 - Very good performance